 This vertical, stylish slow juicer boasts a large 3-inch chute opening which means less cutting or chopping for you.
 Fruits and vegetables will fit easily through the wide opening, without much fuss.

-	The SKG juicer runs at a very low speed of 60rpm, allowing all the important nutrients and minerals to stay in tact within your juices.
+The SKG juicer runs at a very low speed, allowing all the important nutrients and minerals to stay in tact within your juices.
 It is a versatile juicer with stainless steel and silicone parts for longer life.

 - Extra wide food chute accommodates bulky fruits and vegetables with less chopping on your part

 - Vertical design takes little counter space